Linear Gauges in SSRS

 In this article, we will show you how to create and configure the Linear Gauges in SSRS.
 For this, We are going to use the below-shown report.

-If you observe the below screenshot, It was a regular Table report with Country Name, Sales and Number of Orders columns.
+If you observe the below screenshot, It was a regular Table report with Country Name, Sales, and Number of Orders columns.

 Sample Report 1

-Please refer to the Table ReportData Source, and Dataset articles to understand the creation of Data Source, Dataset, and Table report.
+Please refer to the Table ReportData Source, and Dataset articles to understand the creation of the Data Source, Dataset, and Table report.
 Here, we used the Embedded Dataset for the above SSRS report, and the SQL Command for the Dataset is:

 -- Data to create Linear Gauge in SSRS